khasanrashidov/edu-ai-challenge-2025/10/sample_outputs.md

         "type": "boolean",
         "description": "Whether to show only in-stock items" },
+      "specific_product": {
+        "type": "string",
+        "description": "If user asks for a specific product, put the product name here" },
       "matching_products": {
         "type": "array",
-        "description": "List of product names that match the criteria", "items": {
+        "description": "List of product names that match the criteria.
+CRITICAL: If user asks for specific product 'if it's in stock' and that product is out of stock, return empty array.", "items": {
           "type": "string"
         }